-Tailscale on Proxmox host
+Tailscale on a Proxmox host

 Proxmox is a popular open-source solution for running virtual machines and containers, built on top of a Debian Linux platform.